EURO 2020: Who has qualified? Who can still qualify?

 Matchday 8: Monday – Ukraine v Portugal, Lithuania v Serbia

-• Ukraine: will qualify with draw, or if Serbia do not win
+• Ukraine: will qualify with a draw against Portugal, or if Serbia do not beat Lithuania; guaranteed play-off place if required as UEFA Nations League Group B1 winner

-• Serbia: will be out of contention if they do not win and Portugal do
+• Serbia: will be out of contention if they do not beat Lithuania and Portugal beat Ukraine; guaranteed play-off place if required as UEFA Nations League Group C4 winner

 Group C